It has been 15 months since depression and I walked into the emergency room.

 Seeing the picture in my head of my future, I did not need a reality check.
 Depression was truly clear that I should not divulge the results of my time traveling.

-And the next 14 months proves once again that Depression’s idea of success was detrimental to my health.
+And the next 14 months prove once again that Depression’s idea of success was detrimental to my health.

 I still time travel, allowing myself to create a future that fits my needs.
 Reality often is not a part of how I envision the situation unfolding, so I can easily create danger where there is none.
 Or a positive outcome when all signs point to disaster.